robot-uprising-hq/ai-robot-hardware/README.md

 You can find Gerber files for the PCB in the folder "Gerber Files".
 You can upload the compressed file to a PCB manufacturers website (e.g. JLCPCB)

-Here's a Bill of materials and links to Digikey parts:

-## About cables and connectors
+### About cables and connectors

 We recommend getting JST XH connector assortment with crimp tool.
 The JST connectors require crimping the cable ends with a tool such as https://www.partco.fi/fi/tyoekalut/puristuspihdit/loput-puristuspihdit/11353-ht213.html.
-Unless you're very much into crimping all the things, instead of buying the tool you can probably find one at your local university electronics lab, makerspace or [Hacklab](hacklab.fi).
+Unless you're very much into crimping all the things, instead of buying the tool you can probably find one at your local university electronics lab, makerspace or https://hacklab.fi.

 There are also preassembed wires: https://www.digikey.fi/en/products/detail/jst-sales-america-inc/ASXHSXH22K305/6684932